AntoinePassemiers/Realistic-Mouse/README.md

-# Realistic mouse for building click bots
+# Realistic mouse for building undetectable click bots

 ## How to use it